Age of Discovery: Overview

-The Portuguese began systematically exploring the Atlantic coast of Africa in 1418, under the sponsorship of Infante Dom Henrique (Prince Henry).
+The Portuguese began systematically exploring the Atlantic coast of Africa in 1418, under the sponsorship of Prince Henry the Navigator.
 In 1488, Bartolomeu Dias reached the Indian Ocean by this route.

-In 1492, the Catholic Monarchs of Castile and Aragon funded Genoese mariner Christopher Columbus's (Cristoforo Colombo) plan to sail west to reach the Indies by crossing the Atlantic.
-Columbus encountered a continent uncharted by most Europeans (though it had begun to be explored and was temporarily colonized by the Norse starting some 500 years earlier).
+In 1492, the Catholic Monarchs of Spain funded Genoese mariner Christopher Columbus's (Cristoforo Colombo) plan to sail west to reach the Indies, by crossing the Atlantic.
+Columbus encountered a continent uncharted by Europeans (though it had been explored and temporarily colonized by the Norse 500 years earlier).
 Later, it was called America after Amerigo Vespucci, a trader working for Portugal.
-Portugal quickly claimed those lands under the terms of the Treaty of Alcáçovas but Castile was able to persuade the Pope, who was himself a Castilian, to issue four papal bulls to divide the world into two regions of exploration, where each kingdom had exclusive rights to claim newly discovered lands.
+Portugal quickly claimed those lands under the terms of the Treaty of Alcáçovas, but Castile was able to persuade the Pope, who was Castilian, to issue four papal bulls to divide the world into two regions of exploration, where each kingdom had exclusive rights to claim newly discovered lands.
 These were modified by the Treaty of Tordesillas, ratified by Pope Julius II.

 In 1498, a Portuguese expedition commanded by Vasco da Gama reached India by sailing around Africa, opening up direct trade with Asia.
-While other exploratory fleets were sent from Portugal to northern North America, in the following years Portuguese India Armadas also extended this Eastern oceanic route, touching sometimes South America and by this way opening a circuit from the New World to Asia (starting in 1500, under the command of Pedro Álvares Cabral), and explored islands in the South Atlantic and Southern Indian Oceans.
-Soon, the Portuguese sailed further eastward, to the valuable Spice Islands in 1512, landing in China one year later.
-Japan was reached by the Portuguese only in 1543.
+While other exploratory fleets were sent from Portugal to northern North America, Portuguese India Armadas also extended this Eastern oceanic route, touching South America and opening a circuit from the New World to Asia (starting in 1500 by Pedro Álvares Cabral), and explored islands in the South Atlantic and Southern Indian Oceans.
+The Portuguese sailed further eastward, to the valuable Spice Islands in 1512, landing in China one year later.
+Japan was reached by the Portuguese in 1543.
 In 1513, Spanish Vasco Núñez de Balboa crossed the Isthmus of Panama and reached the "other sea" from the New World.
 Thus, Europe first received news of the eastern and western Pacific within a one-year span around 1512.
-East and west exploration overlapped in 1522, when a Castilian (Spanish) expedition, led by Portuguese navigator Ferdinand Magellan and, after his death in the Maluku islands, by Spanish Basque navigator Juan Sebastián Elcano, sailing westward, completed the first circumnavigation of the world, while Spanish conquistadors explored the interior of the Americas, and later, some of the South Pacific islands.
-The main objective of this voyage was to disrupt Portuguese trade in the East.
+East and west exploration overlapped in 1522, when a Spanish expedition sailing westward, led by Portuguese navigator Ferdinand Magellan (and, after his death in what is now the Philippines, by navigator Juan Sebastián Elcano), completed the first circumnavigation of the world.
+Spanish conquistadors explored the interior of the Americas, and some of the South Pacific islands.
+Their main objective was to disrupt Portuguese trade in the East.